Islam is interpreted to establish the dominance of men, and this male supremacy is at the root of all our problems.

 Au crépuscule du règne de Ouattara en Côte d’Ivoire.

-Because he wants to shock his audience, the influential French philosopher and TV personality doesn’t help us make sense of political violence in Nigeria.
+The French philosopher and TV personality favors spectacle over analysis.
+The result: we don’t make sense of political violence in Nigeria.

-Postulez maintenant pour devenir membre de l’AIAC.
+Postulez maintenant pour devenir membre de l’Africa Is a Country.
 Lisez ici pour plus de détails.

 On the eve of Baaba Maal’s first New York City concert in 8 years, Oumar Ba interviews him, asking about protest movements, the music business and Senegal.

 The United States’ support for “strong man rule” in Africa, if President Yoweri Museveni’s recipe for longevity in Uganda.

 Should Africans care for French President Emmanuel Macron’s “Africa Speech” in Ouagadougou?